 The most impactful episodes of the show, I feel, centered on the brief appearance of a woman, Shizue.
 We see, albeit in flashback format, how she was taken from our world, made a vessel to a monstrous fire spirit against her will, how she was enslaved and her hands were used to murder her innocent friend and the pet they’d just adopted just because their master was displeased with it.
 That made me really want to see Rimuru find Shizue’s former master and beat him into the ground.
 But we never got there.
 Not even close.
 Instead we just bounced from one easily-overcome enemy/tragedy to another.

-Lesson here: storytellers need to kick the chair out from under their characters, and do so frequently.
+Lesson here: storytellers need to kick the chair out from under their characters, and do so frequently, and let them hit the ground.

 Still, as I said at first, the show never actually gets bad.
 It merely tapers off and becomes more lackluster as we go along, that’s all.